sebradloff/chat-api/README.md

 # chat-api

+# User Interaction with the API
+The idea is to create a user, on the post /users route, which returns a user id.
+Assuming two users have created/registered themselves, you can then call get /users to retrieve a list of all registered users (names and ids).
+You can then use those ids to create messages between users, /post messages with the receiver_id, sender_id, and contents in the body.
+Finally, you can use the get /messages/users/:usersId1/users/:userId2 to get all the messages sent between those users.

+# Swagger docs
+The catch all route serves up the swagger json documentation.
+You can copy this json and paste it in http://editor.swagger.io/#/ (File => Past JSON => import) and see a beautiful easy to read api documentation.

 # Tests
 To run the tests, the app must be running, `$ npm start && npm run test`.